TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_new_relic.md

 6. Navigate to `APM & Services → Services - OpenTelemetry → tyk-gateway`.

+{{< img src="/img/distributed-tracing/opentelemetry/new-relic-services.png" alt="New Relic Services" >}}

 7. Wait for about 5 minutes for the data to populate.

 Traces and graphs should now be visible on your New Relic console.

+{{< img src="/img/distributed-tracing/opentelemetry/new-relic-metrics.png" alt="New Relic Metrics" >}}

 {{< note success >}}
 **Note**

-If traces are not showing, try refreshing the New Relic dashboard or clicking the “Full Search” button.
+If traces are not showing, try refreshing the New Relic dashboard.
 {{< /note >}}

 ### Troubleshooting